Skip to content

 The NCIUA roof programs, explained honestly

 Two grant programs and one permanent endorsement have paid coastal North Carolina homeowners to build FORTIFIED roofs.
-Here is where each stands as of July 12, 2026.
+Here is where each stands as of August 9, 2026.

 The North Carolina Insurance Underwriting Association, the state's coastal wind pool insurer, has funded three distinct mechanisms that pay policyholders to strengthen roofs to the IBHS FORTIFIED standard.
 Two are grant programs with rounds, windows, and deadlines; one is a permanent policy endorsement.
 Websites that blur the three sell false hope, so this page keeps them separate and date-stamps everything.